mukundsarda/delorean/README.md

    npm install
    ```

-3. Start the server by running the live server
+3. Start the server by running the live server or by opening index.html file.

 4. Open your web browser and navigate to `http://localhost:3000` to access CampusNav.